grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

         press on the connector to connect it.

-    2. Assemble the battery connector bracket and fasten it into the enclosure using the 2 bracket screws
+    2. Assemble the battery connector bracket and fasten it into the enclosure using the two bracket screws
         (<img src="./images/Surface_Pro_12in/Pro12_Repair/media/image17.png"/>) and a 3IP
         screwdriver.